What is Forex Trading?

 - Clear and reliable chart patterns – Because of the high liquidity in the market, technical analysis tends to work better in the Forex market”

 - Compared to other financial markets smaller capital is required to start trading”

 5. Generally Traded Currencies

-The most liquidated currencies that are also most traded, are the US dollar, Euro, Japanese yen, British pound, Swiss Franc, CAD the Canadian dollar, Australian dollar.
+The most liquidated currencies that are also most traded, are the US dollar, Euro, Japanese yen, British pound, Swiss Franc, CAD the Canadian dollar, and Australian dollar.

 Unlike the stock market, the Forex trading market has no central exchange.
 With trading forex, you can make a profit (loss also?) whether the market is up or down.
-Contrasting, only making money when the stock market goes up.
+Contrasting, only make money when the stock market goes up.

 Most Traded Currency Table –